 As an undergraduate student at the University of Illinois, he pursued research to develop a scalable RSA cryptographic co-processor under the direction of Dr. Julian Palmore, supported in part by National Science Foundation Grant DMS 99-83160 (Vertical Integration of Research and Education in the Mathematical Sciences).
 Laracy also worked on a software pattern-based fly-by-wire aircraft control system with the guidance of Dr. Ralph Johnson.
 In the course of his studies, he held engineering positions with Lucent Technologies (Wireless Terminal Interoperability Laboratory), Ball Aerospace and Technologies (NASA Deep Impact Mission), and Light Source Energy Services.
 He also served as a teaching assistant for a course on the Physics of Nuclear Weapons, Warfare, and Arms Control.

-Father Joseph Laracy is an Eagle Scout and a graduate of West Essex Regional High School.
+Father Laracy is an Eagle Scout and a graduate of West Essex Regional High School.

 - S.T.D.
 (Fundamental Theology), Pontifical Gregorian University, Rome, Italy - 2019

 - S.T.L.
 (Fundamental Theology), Pontifical Gregorian University, Rome, Italy - 2014

 - S.T.B.
 (Theology), Pontifical Gregorian University, Rome, Italy - 2012

 - Pre-Theologate, Immaculate Conception Seminary School of Theology, Seton Hall University - 2009

 - S.M.
 (Engineering Systems), Massachusetts Institute of Technology - 2007

 - B.S.
 (Computer Engineering and minor in Mathematics), University of Illinois at Urbana-Champaign - 2005